StoglRobotics/ros_team_workspace/docs/tutorials/quick-start.rst

 ==================================
 .. _tutorial-quick-start:

-This tutorial show use of RosTeamWorkspace for very common use-cases that can be done without permanent changes to your environment.
+This tutorial shows use of RosTeamWorkspace for very common use-cases that can be done without permanent changes to your environment.
 First you have to clone and source the workspace and then continue with the use-case you are interested in:

 .. toctree::